rxweb/rxweb/docs/reactive-form-validators/validation-validators/contains.md

 ---
 title: contains
-description: Contains validation validator will check that value is in the input, It will not allow to enter input that not contains value.
-If user tries to do so the property will become invalid.
+description: Contains validation validator will check that value is in the input, It will not allow to enter input that not contains the predefined value.
 author: rxcontributortwo

 ---